The logarithmic Picard group and its tropicalization: The tropical Picard group and the tropical Jacobian

 \end{proof}

 We leave it to the reader to verify that the morphism of Proposition~\ref{prop:tropic-func} is compatible with composition of homomorphisms of monoids.
 We can now define the tropical Picard group in families, using the process described in Section~\ref{sec:trop-mod}.
-If $\frak X$ is a family of tropical curves over a logarithmic scheme $S$, we obtain a stack $\bTroPic(\frak X/S)$ on the large \'etale site of $S$ characterized by either of the following two descriptions: \begin{enumerate} \item If $T$ is an atomic neighborhood of a geometric point $t$, then $\bTroPic(\frak X/S)(T) = \bTroPic(\frak X_t)$. \item If $T$ is a logarithmic scheme over $S$ and $T$ is of finite type then an object of $\bTroPic(\frak X/S)(T)$ consists of a tropical line bundle $Q_t$ on $\frak X_t$ for each geometric point $t$ such that, for any geometric specialization $t \leadsto t'$, the line bundle $Q_{t'}$ induces $Q_t$ by way of the edge contraction $\frak X_{t'} \to \frak X_t$ and Proposition~\ref{prop:tropic-func}. \end{enumerate}
+If $\tropfont X$ is a family of tropical curves over a logarithmic scheme $S$, we obtain a stack $\bTroPic(\tropfont X/S)$ on the large \'etale site of $S$ characterized by either of the following two descriptions: \begin{enumerate} \item If $T$ is an atomic neighborhood of a geometric point $t$, then $\bTroPic(\tropfont X/S)(T) = \bTroPic(\tropfont X_t)$, and in general $\bTroPic(\mathscr X)$ is the stackification of the category fibered in groupoids arising from this definition. \item If $T$ is a logarithmic scheme over $S$ and $T$ is of finite type then the objects of $\bTroPic(\tropfont X/S)(T)$ consists of a tropical line bundle $Q_t$ on $\tropfont X_t$ for each geometric point $t$ such that, for any geometric specialization $t \leadsto t'$, the line bundle $Q_{t'}$ induces $Q_t$ by way of the edge contraction $\tropfont X_{t'} \to \tropfont X_t$ and Proposition~\ref{prop:tropic-func}.
+One extends to general logarithmic schemes using finite type approximations. \end{enumerate}